-Definition of hunting: Search for, pursue, or attract wildlife for the purpose and with the means of taking, capturing, injuring or killing, or any attempt to do so.
+DefinitionsHunting: to search for, pursue, or attract wildlife for the purpose and with the means of taking, capturing, injuring or killing, or any attempt to do so.

-ExceptionsTraps, nets, and unloaded weapons may be possessed within a motor vehicle, RV or trailer when such implements are rendered temporarily inoperable or are packed, cased or stored in a manner that will prevent their ready use.
+ExceptionsTraps, nets, and unloaded weapons may be possessed within a motor vehicle, RV, or trailer when such implements are rendered temporarily inoperable or are packed, cased, or stored in a manner that will prevent their ready use.
 (Example: bow unstrung, separated from arrows, broad heads removed).

 (This prohibits the possession of wildlife within the park even if legally taken outside the park boundaries.)